Health & social care

-Health and Social Care Curriculum Overview
+Health & Social Curriculum Overview

 Health and Social Care equips our students to discover the impact of positive and negative human development and how to critically analyse how these factors affect our day to day lives.
 Health and Social Care enables students to explore academically and practically areas that influence how we develop throughout life stages and in turn raise expectations of how we can live successful and healthy lives now and in our future.
 Modern society is ever evolving in terms of ‘societal norms’ however human development and how we treat and care for one another continues to be at its core.